apache/hudi/README.md

-- **Feature development and bug fixes**: create [Hudi JIRA](https://issues.apache.org/jira/projects/HUDI/issues), create a [Hudi OSS](https://github.com/apache/hudi) PR, get reviews and approval, and then cherry-pick the same changes into `hudi-internal` with the same PR title and OSS PR link `apache/hudi#<pr_id>` mentioned in the PR description (this is enforced by PR compliance check).
+- **Feature development and bug fixes**: create [Hudi JIRA](https://issues.apache.org/jira/projects/HUDI/issues), create a [Hudi OSS](https://github.com/apache/hudi) PR, get reviews and approval, and then cherry-pick the same changes into `hudi-internal` with the same PR title and OSS PR link `apache/hudi#<pr_id>` (or URL) mentioned in the PR description (this is enforced by PR compliance check).
-- **Urgent feature and hotfix**: for urgent feature and hotfix for outage mitigation, create [Hudi JIRA](https://issues.apache.org/jira/projects/HUDI/issues), create a placeholder [Hudi OSS](https://github.com/apache/hudi) PR, then in parallel create a `hudi-internal` PR of the hotfix with the same PR title and OSS PR link `apache/hudi#<pr_id>` mentioned in the PR description (this is enforced by PR compliance check).
+- **Urgent feature and hotfix**: for urgent feature and hotfix for outage mitigation, create [Hudi JIRA](https://issues.apache.org/jira/projects/HUDI/issues), create a placeholder [Hudi OSS](https://github.com/apache/hudi) PR, then in parallel create a `hudi-internal` PR of the hotfix with the same PR title and OSS PR link `apache/hudi#<pr_id>` (or URL) mentioned in the PR description (this is enforced by PR compliance check).
 This is to make sure we always remember to upstream the hotfix later on.
 In such a case, [Hudi Committers](https://github.com/orgs/onehouseinc/teams/hudi-committers) are responsible for reviewing and approving the `hudi-internal` PR by holding the same standard as Hudi OSS PR review and approval (e.g., backwards compatibility, extreme care around public interface changes and format changes, test coverage, etc.).
 - **Release cut**: create AUDIT ticket and PR with the AUDIT ticket in the title (